sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/visiting-speakers.md

 ![Setup your outgoing speakers list in Organized](./img/my-congregation-setup.png)

-### Your outgoing speakers list
+### Your local and outgoing speakers list

 If your congregation has approved outgoing speakers and you want to improve collaboration on public talk scheduling with other local congregations, make sure to fill out your outgoing speakers list in Organized.
 Even if you don’t plan to collaborate directly through the app, keeping this list up-to-date helps you quickly access important information and manage it quickly and effectively as a public talk coordinator.

 By turning on the congregation discoverability option, you can further improve digital collaboration with other congregations that are already using Organized.

-Here’s how to create and update your congregation's outgoing speakers list to keep the information accurate and useful.
+Here’s how to create and update your congregation's both outgoing and local speakers list to keep the information accurate and useful.

 #### Add outgoing speakers